Blosc/bloscpack/README.md

 * command line argument parser
 * README, setup.py, tests and benchmark

+## Thanks

+* Fracesc Alted for writing Blosc in the first place and for providing code-review and feedback on bloscpack

 ## Author, Copyright and License

 (C) 2012 Valentin Haenel <valentin.haenel@gmx.de>